John Hyde Sweet

+Biography

 Sweet was born in Milford, New York on September 1, 1880, and moved to Palmyra, Nebraska in 1885.
-He attended the University of Nebraska-Lincoln and Lincoln Business College in Lincoln, Nebraska.
+He attended the University of Nebraska and Lincoln Business College in Lincoln, Nebraska.

 After graduating, he worked as court reporter in western Nebraska from 1899 to 1900, and then as a grocer in Nebraska City from 1902 to 1909.
 After that he served as manager and then editor of the Nebraska City News newspaper and was a Nebraskan delegate to the 1912 Progressive National Convention.

 In 1940 was elected as a Republican to the Seventy-sixth United States Congress to fill the vacancy left by the previous representative George H. Heinke, who had died in a car crash in the January of that year.
 Sweet served for less than a year, and did not run in the following election.

 He died April 4, 1964, in Wickenburg, Arizona and was buried at Wyuka Cemetery, Nebraska City, Nebraska.